quickmodel/quick-model-docs/docs/unity/basics.md

 ![Create Model](./img/createModel.png)

 Then add all information you want in the add new model window and click **Create**.
 Ensure you have filled all the required fields (marked with stars).
-You can also skip this step by selecting library and category beforehand and then drop models while holding shift-key.
+You can also skip this step by selecting library and category beforehand and then drop models while holding ctrl-key.

 Note: It is highly recommended to use prefabs as they contain everything related to that model in one package.
 When you add a new model to a library, only the file you drop is copied over not textures and other files related to it.